vineeshnp/resume/README.md

 A snapshot of so far!

-> Yes this is an AngularJs Project, `common if it works - dont touch it 😅`
+> Yes this is an AngularJs Project, `c'mon if it works - dont touch it 😅`

 ## Make your own